Welcome - Optimizely Feature Experimentation

-This documentation is for the Flags version of Full Stack, which is the default for projects created after February 2021.
+Optimizely has recently renamed the latest version of Full Stack to Optimizely Feature Experimentation.
+This documentation is for that version, which is the default for projects created after February 2021.

 For documentation on Full Stack projects created before February 2021 or have selected "legacy" on creation, refer to version 3.1 of our documentation by selecting Full Stack v3.1 the Products drop-down above.

-For more information about the two versions of Full Stack, refer to the article on Full Stack Flags application migration.
+For more information, refer to the article on Optimizely Feature Experimentation application migration.

-Optimizely Full Stack is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices and anything else with a network connection.
+Optimizely Feature Experimentation is a feature flagging and experimentation platform for websites, mobile apps, chatbots, APIs, smart devices and anything else with a network connection.

 You can deploy code behind feature flags, experiment with A/B tests and use percentage deliveries to roll out or roll back flags immediately.
 This functionality is available with microsecond performance impact via easy-to-use, open-source SDKs.

-Optimizely Rollouts is the free plan for Full Stack, designed for startups and teams looking to get started.
+Optimizely Rollouts is the free plan for Optimizely Feature Experimentation, designed for startups and teams looking to get started.
 It comes with free feature flags and the ability to run one A/B test simultaneously.

 Sign up for a free Rollouts account.

-See the following architectural diagram for an overview of Full Stack's server-side SDKs:
+See the following architectural diagram for an overview of Optimizely Feature Experimentation's server-side SDKs:

 And our client-side SDKs, highlighting our mobile SDKS: